gialill/gialill/README.md

 ## Hello everyone! 👋

 I'm currently a student at the University of San Francisco studying Computer Science.
+I am a first year at my University and look forward to continuing my education.

 I am originally from Wichita Kansas, but am now residing in the Bay Area.

+I am interested in game developement.

 <!--